 If you have extra funds, money that when lost won’t affect your livelihood then maybe you can choose to ride this wave.
 But be very smart; once you recover your initial investment do not pour it back.
 If you can’t help yourself but invest again because everything is “so far so good”, invest only the early profits that you have already gained, do not invest back your initial capital so that when things collapse, di kaayo ka manghinayang.

 Sometimes it’s all about risk.
 One I am not willing to make.
-But those who are reading this Aman trading review, and who are maybe more courageous than I am, then go ahead and invest.
+But those who are reading this Aman trading review, and who are maybe more courageous than I am, then go ahead and invest, at your own risk.

 I wish you well truly.
 If you get rich by way of Aman Investment, good for you and your family.
 It would even be greater if you come back to this post and share pics of you with the “fruits” of your investment.